theworkisthework/terraForge/docs/terraForge-user-guide.md

 - **Rulers** — X ruler (bottom edge for bottom-left origin, top edge for top-left), Y ruler (left edge); adaptive tick density; origin labelled in red
 - **Imported objects** — shown in blue; selected object shown in brighter blue with a red dashed bounding box
 - **G-code toolpath overlay** — rapids in dashed grey, cuts in solid blue

+### Dark / Light Theme

+Click the **🌙 / ☀️** (Moon / Sun) button at the right end of the toolbar to toggle between dark and light themes.
+The preference is remembered across sessions.

 ### Zoom and Pan